riccardoferrara/archivio/wp-content/plugins/woo-variation-swatches/README.txt

 * New: Attribute create from product
 * New: Variation Preview color, image
 * New: Settings option also added on customizer
-* Fix: Any variation issue caused by outofstock variation
+* Fix: Any variation issue caused by Out-of-Stock variation

 = 1.0.10 =